 In 2011, when Timberland was acquired by VF Corporation, we adopted VF’s comprehensive policy related to responsible chemistry and restricted substances.
 We are pleased to continue our proactive efforts in this area, through VF’s leadership.
-The policy can be found here: http://sustainability.vfc.com/products/design‐and‐development/responsible‐chemistry/
+These policies can be found here: http://responsiblesourcing.vfc.com/policies‐and‐standards/

-Under this policy, manufacturers and suppliers of Timberland® products and components are given a list of chemicals that are restricted, prohibited from use in Timberland products, or have been identified for phase‐out.
+Under these policies, manufacturers and suppliers of Timberland® products and components are given a list of chemicals that are restricted, prohibited from use in Timberland products, or have been identified for phase‐out.
 In accordance with this program, Chromium 6 is prohibited from use in the manufacture of Timberland products.
-We monitor compliance with this program through regular testing of materials and/or products at a third party independent laboratory.
+We monitor compliance with this program through regular testing of materials and/or products by third party independent laboratories.

-Timberland aims to source leather from tanneries that achieve either silver or gold certification from the Leather Working Group, an independent group of tanneries, brands and chemical suppliers that has worked to develop and maintain a protocol to assess the environmental compliance and performance capabilities of tanneries, and to promote sustainable and appropriate environmental business practices within the leather industry.
+Since 2010, Timberland has had a policy to only source leather from tanneries that achieve either silver or gold certification from the Leather Working Group, an independent group of tanneries, brands and chemical suppliers that has worked to develop and maintain a protocol to assess the environmental compliance and performance capabilities of tanneries, and to promote sustainable and appropriate environmental business practices within the leather industry.
 LWG certification is awarded to tanneries that demonstrate environmental best practices and performance in all areas of leather production, from chemical and water management to energy use, greenhouse gas emissions, waste management and hide traceability.
 More information on the Leather Working Group can be found at www.leatherworkinggroup.com.